 Corey Wootton Contract Information:

-Signed by the Lions in May of 2015.
+Released by the Lions in September of 2015.

 To instantly reveal our fantasy analysis of every player – including Corey Wootton – simply subscribe now.